Blotch3D/Blotch3D/README.md

 thing as BlBasicEffectAlphaTest, but adds a feature that let's you transform the texture.

-Note that because there are limited arithmetic processors in the GPU model used during compilation, this shader has had the PixelLighting code removed.
-(PixelLighting is a feature of BasicEffect that is an advanced and more versatile form of bump mapping.
-Look online for details).

 Parameters are AlphaTestThreshold (same as used by the BlBasicEffectAlphaTest shader), TextureTranslate (a Vector2 that translates the texture), and TextureTransform (a 2x2 matrix that